DadvaiahPavan/NewsAI/README.md

 4.To get the News API Key:

--Go to NewsData.io.
+- Go to NewsData.io.
--Sign up or log in.
+- Sign up or log in.
--Navigate to the API Key page and generate your API key.
+- Navigate to the API Key page and generate your API key.
--Copy and paste the key into your .env file under REACT_APP_NEWS_API_KEY.
+- Copy and paste the key into your .env file under REACT_APP_NEWS_API_KEY.

 5.To get the RapidAPI Key (Article Extractor & Summarizer):

--Go to RapidAPI Article Extractor & Summarizer.
+- Go to RapidAPI Article Extractor & Summarizer.
--Sign up or log in.
+- Sign up or log in.
--Subscribe to the API and get your API key.
+- Subscribe to the API and get your API key.
--Copy and paste the key into your .env file under REACT_APP_SUMMARY_API_KEY.
+- Copy and paste the key into your .env file under REACT_APP_SUMMARY_API_KEY.

 6. Start the application: